javierbyte/react-statevalidator/README.md

 # Roadmap.

-* Allow custom function validations.
+* More validations and allow custom function validations.
+* Return a more detailed object with validating all.
-* Tets.
+* Add some tests.